By Duolingo

 Feature Gaps vs Competitors

-- Live online classes with certified teachers (available in Babbel)
+- Live human-led classes (available in Babbel but absent here)

 Key Takeaways